 Eating in Tokyo is great.
 As well as the usual expensive places there are lots of eating bars (for businessmen) where you buy a ticket from the vending machine press the button near the picture you like.
 You take the ticket to the cook and wait until your number is called. (in Japanese)

-Good luck about 10 years ago
+Good luck over 10 years ago

 Sakura Hostel is located in Asakusa, at the center of shitamachi (historical / nostalgic area of Tokyo).
 Not to mention the convenience to explore historical spots like Senso-ji temple or Kaminari-mon on foot, subway Ginza line（銀座線） and Asakusa line（浅草線）and newly opened Tsukuba Express line（つくばエキスプレス） are available from Asakusa station, and most tourist attractions in Tokyo are easy-accessible.